Gabriele-Ricciardi/Secure-Arch-Linux-Install/README.md

 # Secure-Arch-Linux-Install
 A complete guide to replicate my Arch Linux setup.
-It includes minimal partitioning, full disk encryption, secure boot, SELinux and more security features.
+It includes minimal partitioning, full disk encryption, secure boot, and more security features.

 ## Premise
 1. Take a read, understand, investigate and take notes about the [official installation guide](https://wiki.archlinux.org/title/Installation_guide).